kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

 ## A Jupyter Example

 Throughout the following, we study one single well known math function: the logarithm.
+We will code this study in two syntax styles: one resembles Clojure (using Clojure-macros), the other is Python.
+We show that both languages can be represented (and executed) within Jupyter using the same clj-tiles graphics.
+Let's start.

 The log of sixty-four is close to four.

 ![jupyter_1](/blog/images/jupyter_1.png)

 We differentiate log.
 As a result we get the derivative, which is one over x.
-So we verify that the function named log is indeed the natural logarithm which has e as its base.
+With this, we verify that the function named log is indeed the natural logarithm which has e as its base.

 ![jupyter_1a](/blog/images/jupyter_1a.png)

 We'd like to change the logarithm's base.
 For this we define our own logarithm function.
 We make one and the same mathematical definition in two different syntax styles.
-More precisely, we distribute the parentheses in two different ways.
+More precisely, we distribute the parentheses of Python differently to get Clojure style code.
 There is no naming conflict, the first definition is for SymPy in a Python environment, the second is for Emmy in the browser.
 Nonetheless, there is only one Jupyter notebook.

 Note that one single graphic represents both textual definitions faithfully.

 ![jupyter_2](/blog/images/jupyter_2.png)

-Indeed, both functions return the number two as result of log-base-eight sixty-four.
+Indeed, both functions return the number two as the result of log-base-eight sixty-four.

 Note that the graphics represents both versions faithfully.